 Usually, if I go buy a cheap phone I’d go out and buy a replacement when I can afford to, or if I see a decent offer, but in this case, I’ll be happy to stick with this phone until its dying day.
 Which knowing my luck could be soon, but fingers crossed it lasts me a while.

 So, was the HOMTOM HT26 worth getting instead of waiting and saving up for a better phone?
 Damn straight it was.
 Rather than having time without a phone and relying on people getting in contact with me through my other half, I’ve managed to keep my independence and also kept contact with the outside world for an absolute bargain price.
 It may not be the best model on the market, but I do have myself a phone that I can call and text people on, take pictures, check emails and pretty much resume living my life with as if my OnePlus Two never existed.
 If you are in need of something as a backup phone, maybe one to take with you for drunken nights out or lie me can’t afford to get yours fixed or replace it, then this is an absolute steal.

-If you want to check out more about the HOMTOM HT26 you can do so by clicking HERE and heading to the same Amazon listing I used or just check below for more detailed specs.
+If you want to check out more about the HOMTOM HT26 you can do so by clicking HERE or on the image below and heading to the same Amazon listing I used or just check below for more detailed specs.